Windrider007/PlayPen/README.md

 # PlayPen
-A place to learn how to use GitHub with Atom
+A place to learn how to use GitHub with Atom.